1shtandon/CodeCrate/README.md

 # Hackathon Submission Site

-This is a hackathon submission site, created as a part of an internship assignment.
+This is a hackathon submission site.
 The site allows learners to create, edit, and delete their hackathon submissions.
 The submissions are stored in the browser's local storage as a database and can be viewed by other learners who visit the site.

 ## Features